E-commerce / D2C

 Honest reviews and a clear return guarantee nearly doubled conversion.
 Actual returns turned out to be low — the fear cost more than the risk itself.
 Shipping was never touched.

-Want the same kind of analysis for your business?
+Want the same breakdown for your business?

-Three free interviews, an AI-built script, and insights with no manual transcribing.
+Three free interviews, an AI-ready script, and insights without manual transcription.